Dathasai1234/Personal-Notes/Migration/ARC.md

 - You just need to install Azure ARC client on supported version of servers, and that's it
 - Your Servers will be onboarded to Azure as resource
 - Then you can use different control which Azure ARC for servers has to offer.
-- ant is small.
-- elephant is big.

 ---
 # ARC Lab